-Other academic buildings include Eifrig Hall (primarily used for the natural and physical sciences), and Addison Hall, which encompasses the administrative offices of the University as well as classrooms.
-Klinck Memorial Library houses more than 800,000 volumes, periodicals, and documents and is connected to another 10 million titles through ILLNET, the Illinois Library and Information Network.
-This location also houses CougarNet, which provides information technology services to the campus, Telecom Services which provides and supports the campus phone/voice mail network, the Learning Assistance offices and the Writing Center, which provide no-cost tutoring in all areas and assistance with college-level writing.
-Geiseman Gymnasium houses two gymnasiums, classrooms, athletic offices, the PAW (Physical Activity and Wellness) Center with cardiovascular and functional training equipment, two newly-renovated weight rooms, human performance laboratory and swimming pool.
+Other academic buildings include Eifrig Hall, used primarily for the natural and physical sciences, and Addison Hall, which encompasses the administrative offices of the University as well as classrooms upstairs.
+Klinck Memorial Library houses more than 800,000 volumes, periodicals and documents and is connected to another 10 million titles through ILLNET, the Illinois Library and Information Network.
+This location also houses CougarNet, which provides information technology services to the campus, telecom services which provides and supports the campus phone/voice mail network, the Learning Assistance offices and the Writing Center which provide no-cost tutoring in all areas and assistance with college level writing.
+Geiseman Gymnasium houses two gymnasiums, classrooms, athletic offices, the PAW (Physical Activity and Wellness) Center with cardiovascular and functional training equipment, two newly renovated weight rooms, a human performance laboratory and a swimming pool.
 Outdoor athletic and recreational areas include a new all-weather track and football/soccer field, tennis courts, and a field house/concession stand adjacent to softball and baseball fields.
-Academic, instructional, and administrative computing services are maintained and supported by Concordia Administrative Information Systems (CAIS) and are located in Mary-Martha Hall.
-This building also is a residence facility along with Gross, Kohn, Lindemann, Brohm, Krauss and David-Jonathan halls.
-Concordia was not born with its reputation for excellence.
+Academic, instructional and administrative computing services are maintained and supported by Concordia Administrative Information Systems (CAIS), located in Mary-Martha Hall.
+This building also is a residence hall along with Gross, Kohn, Lindemann, Brohm, Krauss and David-Jonathan halls.
+13 Concordia was not born with its reputation for excellence.
 For more than 140 years it has worked to earn and keep it.
-Today, you have been issued a challenge and an invitation: come and share the Concordia University Chicago experience.
+Today, you have been issued a challenge and an invitation-come and share the Concordia University Chicago experience.
+Concordia University Chicago Honor Code The Faculty Senate at Concordia University Chicago moved to adopt an honor code at this institution, to provide a uniform and functioning procedure for dealing with cheating, plagiarism and other types of academic dishonesty.
+Faculty turned to the mission statement for guidance and to explain why an honor code made sense for this University.
+It would be more than setting rules and expecting everyone to follow them; rather, in developing the whole person, each individual and the people as a whole reflect upon and care about their own personal moral and ethical behavior, something fundamental to the workings of an honor code.
+Indeed, the development of the entire student as an ethical and moral citizen of the world includes the notion of academic integrity and personal responsibility.
+An honor code articulates concretely the level of honor and integrity expected of all scholars.
+It instills such personal guidelines in every member of the community.
+It supports the development of a Christian community in which people come together for a variety of reasons, but ultimately share responsibility for their fates.
+Occasionally individuals violate this trust and integrity.
+Any act of academic dishonesty is a serious offense in a university community.
+It takes unfair advantage of other students-who work within the expectations of the Honor Code-and of their instructors-who trust their work.
+Any violation of the Honor Code is therefore taken seriously as a breach of honor with the entire community and not a private matter between student and instructor.
+In short, Concordia University Chicago implemented an honor code starting fall semester 2006 to emphasize further the importance of moral and ethical decision making in every aspect of a person's life.
+Every student must sign the honor pledge in order to register for classes.
+The Honor Code pledge, categories of unauthorized aid, judicial protocol, violation consequences and appeal procedure are available online at www.cuchicago.edu/academics/documents/honorcode.pdf.